Discover more from Marcin Konkel's newsletter

 This is an article orginally posted on Medium.com in 2016 now made available to subscribers for free.

 Recently, I was asked to observe and feedback a team (actually 3 teams working closely together) on their Scrum events.
 They were having review, retrospective and planning together on the same day.
 When it came to the “retro” they did not know what to talk about and, in general, lost around one hour for extended lunch or pre-planning discussions instead of inspecting and adapting.
 This was another situation where I saw a team stuck in a rut on this particular event and decided to dwell a bit on the subject.
-You can expect to learn how to tackle such events and what obstacles you can experience along the way.

 A good retrospective, according to Scrum Guide, should:

 Inspect how the last Sprint went with regards to people, relationships, process, and tools;

 Identify and order the major items that went well and potential improvements; and,